th3c0rt3x/CyberDefenders/c48-Africanfalls/Solutions.md

 Just extract the zip file using 7-zip or your preffered zip tools and verify the check sum.

-Since I am usng old latop which can't be instaled with FTK or some other disk forensics tool, I prefer to working to alternate tools can works with my Win 7 32 bit machine.
+Since I am usng old latop which can't be instaled with FTK or some other disk forensics tool, I prefer to working with alternate tools which can works on my Win 7 32 bit machine.

 As discussed earlier I will be using Forensic 7z Plug-in for extracting ad1 image (tc4shell has tutorial how to install plugin).